-This stage is only required is the one-X Portal for IP Office is run on a separate Application Server.
+This stage is only required if the one-X Portal for IP Office is run on a separate IP Office Application Server.
 If that is the case, the portal requires its own identity certificate.

 To generate an identity certificate for the one-X Portal for IP Office: